Crawl Space Moisture Isn’t Harmless

 You want to create additional storage space.
 In this case, encapsulation (covering the crawl space floor and walls with a vapor barrier ) along with a drain tile system and a dehumidifier is the way to go.

 Other Ways To Keep Moisture Out Of Your Crawl Space

 Getting groundwater under control is the best way to keep water out of a crawl space or basement.
 Here are some methods for doing that:

 Regrade your yard, if necessary – Your yard should slope away from the foundation.
 If it doesn’t, water will pool around the foundation and get into the crawl space.
 If you’re not up to doing this job yourself, a landscaper or foundation repair contractor can help you out.

 Clean your gutters regularly – If your home’s gutters are clogged, water will spill over the side of the house and into the soil around the foundation.
 This is where you don’t want it.

 Install downspout extensions, if necessary – Sometimes, downspouts are too short and release water next to the foundation where it sinks into the soil.
 Downspout extensions are inexpensive, easy to install, and will channel water away from the foundation before releasing it.

 Install a drain tile system – When it comes to waterproofing, a drain tile system is a gold standard.
 Unlike other waterproofing solutions, a drain tile system doesn’t simply create a barrier to prevent water from entering the crawl space.
 Instead, it removes excess moisture in the soil.
 If the water isn’t there to begin with, it can’t get into your crawl space.

 A crawl space vapor barrier can go a long way toward making your home healthier and more comfortable, provided you don’t have any unaddressed drainage issues.
-If you’re thinking about a crawl space vapor barrier and you’re in our service area in Nebraska, Iowa, Kansas, and Missouri, contact us today for a free inspection and repair estimate.
+If you’re thinking about a crawl space vapor barrier and you’re in our service area in Nebraska, Iowa, Kansas, and Missouri, contact us today for a repair estimate.